BCDevOps/devops-requests/README.md

 ## Request FAQs

-### How do I get access to Aporeto?

-You don't need to!
-Our zero-trust policy mandates that Aporeto be active in every namespace, right from the moment it's created.
-Aporeto is already working in your namespace when it gets created.
-Find out more about Aporeto and Zero Trust on the [DevHub](https://developer.gov.bc.ca/Platform-Services-Security/Developer-Guide-to-Zero-Trust-Security-Model-on-the-Platform)

 ### How do I get access to Artifactory?

 Every new project set comes with an automatically created Artifactory account, which you can use right away to access the caching repositories.